apache/thrift/doc/specs/thrift-compact-protocol.md

 Where:

-* `byte length` is the length of the byte array, using var int encoding (must be >= 0).
+* `byte length` is the length of the byte array, using varint encoding (must be >= 0).
 * `bytes` are the bytes of the byte array.

 ### String encoding

 *String*s are first encoded to UTF-8, and then send as binary.
 They do not include a NUL delimiter.

 ### Double encoding

-Values of type `double` are first converted to an int64 according to the IEEE 754 floating-point "double format" bit layout.
+Values of type `double` are first converted to an `int64` according to the IEEE 754 floating-point "double format" bit layout.
 Most run-times provide a library to make this conversion.
-But while the binary protocol encodes the int64 in 8 bytes in big endian order, the compact protocol encodes it in little endian order - this is due to an early implementation bug that finally became the de-facto standard.
+But while the binary protocol encodes the `int64` in 8 bytes in big endian order, the compact protocol encodes it in little endian order - this is due to an early implementation bug that finally became the de-facto standard.

 ### Boolean encoding

 Booleans are encoded differently depending on whether it is a field value (in a struct) or an element value (in a set, list or map).
 Field values are encoded directly in the field header.
-Element values of type `bool` are sent as an int8;
-true as `1` and false as `0`.
+Element values of type `bool` are sent as an `int8`; true as `1` and false as `0`.

 ### Universal unique identifier encoding

-Values of `uuid` type are expected as 16-byte binary in big endian (or "network") order.
+Values of `uuid` type are expected as 16-byte binary in big endian order.
 Byte order conversion might be necessary on certain platforms, e.g. Windows holds GUIDs in a complex record-like structure whose memory layout differs.

 *Note*: Since the length is fixed, no `byte length` prefix is necessary and the field is always 16 bytes long.

 ## Message